 The program is a service for students in Grades 1-8.
-This program does require an additional fee of \$1200.00 per child.
+This program does require an additional fee of \$2400.00 per child.
+Students in grades 2- 6 attend a daily resource block for Reading with a certified Exceptional Student Education teacher.
 This instructor is responsible for the subject area and works with the regular classroom teacher for any further accommodations.
 The goal of this program is to allow children to work at their own level while continuing to develop the skills necessary to eventually move into the regular classroom.

-ICCS participates in the state sponsored McKay Scholarship Program.
+ICCS participates in the state sponsored Family Empowerment Scholarship/Unique Abilities.
 Students that are eligible for this program must present the necessary documentation before their acceptance to ICCS.

-Required documentation for McKay Scholarship recipients:
+Required documentation for Family Empowerment Scholarship/Unique Abilities recipients: